Death of Michael Jackson: Tributes

+Local

 On June 30, 2009, U2 while performing their first show of the U2 360 tour in Barcelona dedicated the song "Angel of Harlem" to Jackson.
 U2 vocalist Bono sang verses from "Man in the Mirror" and "Don't Stop 'Til You Get Enough" at the end of the song.
 On July 10, 2009, six thousand fans attended a musical tribute in Jackson's hometown of Gary, Indiana.
 Local performers staged a medley of his songs, and mayor Rudolph M. Clay unveiled a seven-foot memorial to him.
 Jesse Jackson addressed the crowd, stating, "This is where Michael learned to dance, where he learned to sing, where he learned to sacrifice."
-The day after Jackson's death, rapper the Game released a tribute song, "Better on the Other Side", produced by DJ Khalil and featuring vocals by Diddy, Chris Brown, Polow da Don, Mario Winans, Usher, and Boyz II Men.
-A variety of other artists recorded tributes, including 50 Cent, LL Cool J, Robbie Williams, Akon and guitarist Buckethead.
+The day after Jackson's death, rapper The Game released a tribute song, "Better on the Other Side", produced by DJ Khalil and featuring vocals by Diddy, Chris Brown, Polow da Don, Mario Winans, Usher, and Boyz II Men.
+A variety of other artists recorded tributes, including 50 Cent, LL Cool J, Robbie Williams, Akon, Ariana Grande and guitarist Buckethead.

 On June 26, artists including Pharrell Williams and Lily Allen paid tribute to Jackson at the UK Glastonbury Festival.
 Allen wore a single white glove (a signature look for Jackson), while the Streets performed a cover of "Billie Jean".
 Tributes to Jackson at the festival continued over the weekend.
 On July 5, 2009, Madonna performed a medley of Jackson's songs during her Sticky & Sweet Tour, while a Jackson impersonator performed Jackson's signature dances and photos of Jackson were displayed behind them.
-Beyoncé performed an extended version of "Halo", dedicating it to Jackson in various shows during her I Am...
-World Tour.
-Coldplay covered "Billie Jean" for the remainder of the 2009 shows of their Viva la Vida Tour.